 No. You do not need to create an account to make a donation.
 The benefits of creating an account include having your tax receipts collected in one location, being able to track your donations, follow the charities you support, and engage in future volunteering and donations.
 Your tax receipt is emailed immediately upon processing your donation.
 To claim a donation as a deduction on U.S. taxes, you should retain the donation receipt as an official record.

 Q. Can I make donations via a mobile device?

 Yes!
 Simply visit https://www.BrooklynGives.com on your mobile device.

 Q. Can I pre-schedule a donation for #BrooklynGives?

-While you can give to a nonprofit through the #BrooklynGives portal before or after #BrooklynGives Day, if your gift is to a Spark Prize Finalist organization, your donation must be made on Tuesday, November 27, 2018 in order for it to be eligible for the $100,000 match by the Brooklyn Community Foundation.
+While you can give to a nonprofit through the #BrooklynGives portal anytime during the #BrooklynGives giving period (November 12 - December 31, 2019), if your gift is to a Spark Prize Finalist organization, your donation must be made on Tuesday, December 3, 2019 in order for it to be eligible for the $100,000 match by the Brooklyn Community Foundation.